maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `GOSUB` statements are unconditional branches like a `GOTO`, but differ in that they record the position in the code where they were called.
 They do this by writing down the location of the `GOSUB` in a special area in memory known as the "runtime stack", or simply "the stack".
 They then branch to the target and continue as normal until they encounter a `RETURN` statement.
 At that time, they removed the entry on the stack they added earlier and used the location they found to continue at the statement after the original `GOSUB`.

 The name "GOSUB" is a contraction of "go to subroutine".
-Subroutines are small sub-programs that perform a task and then complete it.
+Subroutines are small sub-programs that perform a task and then return.
 For instance, one might write a subroutine to calculate the value of pi and then call that code repeatedly with different input values from different locations in the code.
-This allows the calculation to be isolated in the code for clarity, often placed near the bottom of the program, and then called from different parts of the rest of the program.
+This allows the calculation code to be isolated, often placed near the bottom of the program to separate it visually, and then called from different parts of the rest of the program.

 As the lines of code making up subroutines are normal statements, programs might accidentally run them when they reach the end of the main program code.
 If this occurs, the `RETURN` at the end of the subroutines will be called without a `GOSUB` and an error will occur.
 To prevent this, programs generally place their `END` statement immediately before the subroutines, or alternately, place the `END` at a high line number like 9999 and then `GOTO 9999` at the end of the main code.